thorsten/phpMyFAQ/documentation/documentation.md

 Open the following URL in your browser:

 `http://www.example.com/faq/install/update.php`

 Choose your installed phpMyFAQ version and click the button of the update script, your version will automatically be updated.
-You have to update a lot of your template files due to the new, enhanced template engine.
+You have to update a lot of your template files due to our change using the Bootstrap framework.

 The update script will move your template files to a folder **backup/** in the directory **assets/template/**.
 The default layout will be stored in the folder **assets/template/default/**.